with the assistance of Theresia Heuer and Anja Schipke

-Jacob Taubes was a scholar whose interests ranged from Judaism to western philosophy, a range that took him on mental journeys from Parmenides to Marx and Kierkegaard, Heidegger and Benjamin; or as Taubes used to say, »from Ionia to Jena«.
-He was an existential thinker, who understood himself to be living in a post-apocalyptic epoch, a time that he saw as analogue to an early Christian age characterized by strife between Christ and the Roman emperors.
-He used his findings in the field of religious history as an arsenal of figures and constellations to better understand and change his time.
-In pursuing this scholarly program, he revealed himself to be as alienated from modernity as Antique Gnostics were from their own historical era.
-Taubes was gifted at stirring controversy, but he also understood the importance of maintaining dignity and respect for one’s interlocutors, even when deploying polemical arguments.
+Jacob Taubes was a scholar whose interests ranged from Judaism to Western philosophy: from Parmenides to Marx and from Kierkegaard to Heidegger and Benjamin.
+Or, as Taubes himself used to say: “From Ionia to Jena.”
+He was an existential thinker who understood his epoch as post-apocalyptic while also noticing parallels to late antiquity and its strife between Christ and the Roman emperors.
+He utilized his religious-historical findings as an arsenal composed of figures and constellations in order to change his present.
+He chose to pursue this scholarly program, being as alienated from Modernity as Antiquity’s Gnostics were from their historical era.
+Taubes was also a gifted polemicist.
+He was never afraid of an altercation, but also understood to appreciate his opponent’s achievements.

-The writings collected in this volume include previously unpublished material as well as the first and final texts that Taube prepared for publication.
-They encompass the period between 1942 and 1987.
-Texts written in English are translated into German, making them accessible for the first time to a German-speaking audience.
-These serve as an introduction to Taubes’ eschatological and gnostic thinking, but also build on themes that Taubes explored in other published works.
-The collection includes congress speeches, radio lectures, essays, introductions, interventions, book reviews and texts written to celebrate the works of other authors.
+The writings collected in this volume include previously unpublished material as well as the first and final drafts that Taubes prepared for publication.
+They span the period from 1942 to 1987.
+For the first time, English texts are translated into German, thus making them accessible to a German-speaking audience.
+These texts serve as an introduction to Taubes’ eschatological and gnostic thinking while also expanding on themes that Taubes explored in his other published works.
+The collection includes congress speeches, radio lectures, essays, forewords, interventions, book reviews, and appraisals of other authors.

 Jacob Taubes: APOCALYPSE AND POLITICS.
 Their interaction in transitional communities.
-Undated manuscript in English (original version) of »Apocalypse and Politics«, probably from the late 1960s.
-Published by courtesy of Ethan and Tania Taubes of New York, in: ZfL BLOG vom 22.11.2017
+Undated manuscript in English (original version) of “Apocalypse and Politics,” probably from the late 1960s.
+Published by courtesy of Ethan and Tania Taubes of New York, in: ZfL BLOG on November 22 2017.